rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

 #### Boot multiple servers from a volume

-Use the following templates to boot multiple servers from the same volume:
+Use the following template to boot multiple servers from the same volume:

 ```
 heat_template_version: 2015-04-30